Chocolate Chip Cookie Bars

-Line a 9×13 baking pan with parchment that hangs over the sides for easy lifting.
+Line a 9×13 baking pan with parchment paper that hangs over the sides for easy lifting.
 Spray the pan with non-stick baking spray.

 In a large bowl mix the melted butter, brown sugar, and granulated sugar together until no lumps remain.
 Mix in the eggs and vanilla extract.

 Fold in the semi-sweet chocolate chips, reserving about 1/4 cup for the top if desired.

 Sprinkle the reserved 1/4 cup of chocolate chips over the top and bake about 40 minutes.

 Once cool enough, lift out of the pan with the parchment handles and place on a cutting board.
 Cut into desired pieces.